-Choosing a wedding photographer: photography styles
+Choosing a wedding photographer: Styles

 I can’t believe we are already into the second week of the new year.
 If you got engaged over the holidays, congratulations to you.
 The fun starts here!

 Whether you have a few months or a few years to your big day, planning a wedding can be daunting as much as it is exciting.

 With this in mind, over the next few weeks I will share some tips and information to help you find your perfect wedding photographer.

 This week, I am going to focus on the different styles of wedding photography.

 When looking at wedding photography websites or talking to wedding photographers, you will hear terms like photojournalistic, reportage, documentary, traditional, contemporary or candid to describe the style of photography they shoot.

 It sounds like there are lots of different styles of photography to understand but essentially, there are three main, distinct styles: Traditional, Photojournalistic and Contemporary.

 Traditional If you look through your parents' or grandparents' wedding albums you will see traditional wedding photography.
 It is quite formal and structured which can have its advantages.
 Your photographer will shoot a set list of images and ensure they are of the highest quality.